kris-geyer/pegLog/README.md

 Report bugs or functionality issues to k.geyer2@lancaster.ac.uk

-Android SDK 8.1:

-Android SDK version 8.1 interferes with data collection.
-These issues affect many applications that rely on background operations and may be the result of a bug within this version of Android, which could be patched shortly.
+Android SDK version 8.1 interferes with data collection and affects many applications that rely on background operations.
+This may be the result of a bug in this version of Android, which may be patched shortly.

 This does not affect the majoirty of devices running Android SDK versions 8.0.0 and 9.0.0.

-Users should upgrade to Android 9.0.0 if possible.
+We are working on a fix , but users should upgrade to SDK 9.0.0 if possible.

-We are working on a fix.